laconic-io/xjax/README.md

 xjax (beta)
 ====

-XJAX is a library for making jquery and object/function calls from PHP.
+xjax is a library for making jquery and object/function calls from PHP.

+### the problem
-Most Programming is done in three steps (refered to as MVC).
+Most Programming is done in three steps (sometimes referred to as MVC).

 - 1. input
 - 2. process